 See Pricing

-Make your field trip a truly out-of-this-world educational experience by booking a Magic Planet presentation!
-Our new 4-foot diameter, sphere-shaped Magic Planet interactive digital display provides the Heard with compelling new ways to teach about Earth and planetary science.
+Make your field trip a truly out-of-this-world educational experience by booking a GeoGlobe presentation!
+Our new 4-foot diameter, sphere-shaped GeoGlobe provides the Heard with compelling new ways to teach about Earth and planetary science.

 Max 100 students per school

 Most of the changes to our Earth’s surface happen gradually through weathering and erosion or tectonic plate movement.
 But some changes are instantaneous!
-This presentation will use our Magic Planet, along with hands-on activities, to dig into the mechanisms by which earthquakes and volcanoes can cause blink-of-an-eye changes in the surface around us.
-Presentation content can also be tailored to explore middle school TEKS.
+This presentation will focus on earthquakes and volcanoes.

 K-12 (TEKS aligned K-6)